phanhieu2507/saa-03/docs/storage/Redshift.md

 - some Redshift cluster have multiAZ
 - snapshot: auto snap, manual
 - can auto copy to another region
+- store in s3

 ## Spectrum
-- attach S3 without the data being transfered to Redshift
+- attach S3 without the data being transfered to Redshift => query data without loading it
 - must have redshift cluster to run